-- Question: why read the entire row? - 8
+- bits stored in 2-differsional arrays on thip - Question: why read the entire row?

 DRAM Refresh

 - How to do refresh?

 - Performance penalty of refresh

 - In an 8Gb memory, upwards of 10% of time is spent in refresh!

 - The common refresh interval: 64ms